Rossum and UiPath: Invoice extraction in 15 minutes enhanced (source code provided)

-Acknowledgment: This plug & play open-source example was built by InnovationPath.
+Acknowledgement: This improved plug&play open-source example was built by InnovationPath.

-Many organizations today are evaluating the opportunity to automate Accounts Payable processes with UiPath robots.
-But the key part to achieve the automation benefits is to deal with the human effort associated with data capture from invoices, so that the UiPath robot can then manage the workflow and postings.
+Many organizations today are evaluating the opportunity to automate accounts payable processes with UiPath robots.
+To achieve automation benefits, it is necessary to reduce or eliminate the human effort associated with data capture from invoices so that the UiPath robot can then manage the workflow and postings.
 Obviously, we do not want the robot to be “front-ended” by a human for invoice data capture.
-We are in the 21st century!
+We are in the 21st century, after all….

 An RPA<>AP automation project needs an invoice data capture process that keeps up with the robots: reliable, accurate, scalable, layout-independent, rapid to implement and easy to integrate.
 Traditional OCR-based systems just will not fit this bill.

 Rossum’s cognitive platform is able to capture invoice information without any template setup, and UiPath robots bring the ease of integration to the extreme.
 In this example, we provide all the source codes that you will need to automate invoice processing in 15 minutes.

 A typical accounts payable process consists of the following steps: